Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 Unlike the fixed-state constructions to be introduced in the following subsection, this machine does not require explicit arithmetic operations on the tape—such as subtraction, borrow propagation, or digit-wise decrement—as it encodes variable indices directly into the control states, thereby facilitating more intuitive comprehension.

-The purpose of this construction is to demonstrate that the feasible-graph simulation framework does not inherently rely on a fixed finite set of control states.
+The purpose of this construction is to demonstrate that the NP verifier simulation framework does not inherently rely on a fixed finite set of control states.
 While the original proof assumes a Turing Machine with a fixed finite state space, the simulation framework itself remains valid as long as the total number of states is polynomially bounded in the size of the input.
 In particular, the framework accommodates machines whose control states are generated from the input, provided that this generation is effective and polynomially bounded.

-\paragraph{Input Format} The input to $\mathcal{M}_{\mathrm{SAT}}$ consists of a CNF formula followed by an explicit Boolean assignment counter.
+\paragraph{Input Format} The input to $M_{\mathrm{SAT}}$ consists of a CNF formula followed by an explicit Boolean assignment counter.
 An example input has the form

 Here each clause is encoded as three integer literals separated by a single space symbol `\_'.
 The symbol `$\&$' acts as a clause delimiter, and the symbol `\#' separates the clause region from the assignment region.
 Negative literals are indicated by a preceding minus sign `\texttt{-}'.
-We emphasize that the space symbol `\texttt{\_}' is an explicit delimiter between literals and variable indices, and is \emph{not} the blank symbol off the Turing machine tape.
+We emphasize that the space symbol `\texttt{\_}' is an explicit delimiter between literals and variable indices, and is \emph{not} the blank symbol of the Turing machine tape.

 The suffix following `\#' encodes a Boolean assignment as a sequence of truth values over the alphabet $\{\texttt{T},\texttt{F}\}$.
-This assignment region is treated as a finite counter that is systematically decremented by the machine to enumerate all possible truth assignments.
+The assignment region, which serves as a certificate region, is treated as a finite counter that the machine systematically decrements to enumerate all possible truth assignments.

 \paragraph{High-Level Structure}